THE WHITE PAPER: SCIE¶

 Co-Authors: Chrisham Pisticary (Systems Architect), Wesley Guipathini (Applied Physicist), Audrey Jemonara (Lead Forensic Engineer)

-Document Type: Theoretical Synthesis / White Paper
+Document Type: Technical White Paper

-Classification: Electro-Forensic Physics (Hypothesis Reconstruction)
+Classification: Electro-Forensic Physics Reconstruction

 Note on use of telemetry: These data streams are used as constraint anchors and timing/telemetry references within the dossier’s audit posture, not as standalone proof of any specific implementation pathway.